What Is Commercial Health Insurance?

 Commercial health insurance offers several advantages to policyholders:

-1. Financial protection: It provides coverage for costly medical expenses, protecting policyholders from the risk of financial ruin due to unexpected healthcare needs.
+1. Financial protection: It provides coverage for costly medical expenses, protecting policyholders from financial ruin due to unexpected healthcare needs.

 2. Access to a network of healthcare providers: Insurance companies often have a network of doctors, hospitals, and specialists, making it easier for policyholders to access quality healthcare services.